steve12345585/SnipeOffice/README.md

 ## Finding Out More

-Beyond this, you can read the `README.md` files, send us patches, ask on the mailing list libreoffice@lists.freedesktop.org (no subscription required) or poke people on IRC `#libreoffice-dev` on irc.libera.chat - we're a friendly and generally helpful mob.
+Beyond this, you can read the `README.md` files, send us patches, ask on the mailing list SnipeOffice@lists.freedesktop.org (no subscription required) or poke people on IRC `#SnipeOffice-dev` on irc.libera.chat - we're a friendly and generally helpful mob.
 We know the code can be hard to get into at first, and so there are no silly questions.